vercel/next.js/docs/advanced-features/custom-error-page.md

 ## 404 Page

 A 404 page may be accessed very often.
-Rendering the `_error` page for every visit increases the load for your server or the invocations for serverless functions.
+Server-rendering an error page for every visit increases the load for your server or the invocations for serverless functions.
 This can result in increased costs and slow experiences.

 To avoid the above pitfalls, Next.js provides a static 404 page by default without having to add any additional files.